flutter/website/src/development/platform-integration/android/restore-state-android.md

 }
 ```

-QUESTION: I thought that Flutter automatically created
+QUESTION for Michael: I thought that Flutter automatically created
   the Scope for every route.
 But this app manually
-  creats a Scope for the page... (xxx)
+  creats a Scope for the page. ?? (xxx)

 [`runApp`]: {{site.api}}/flutter/widgets/runApp.html

-## Step 2: Add RestorableMixin to the State class
+## Step 2: Add RestorationMixin to the State class

-The easiest way to implement restorable state is to
+To implement restorable state,
-add the [`RestorableMixin`][] to the app's `State` class.
+add the [`RestorationMixin`][] to the app's `State` class.

 ```dart
 class _VeggieAppState extends State<VeggieApp> with RestorationMixin